povilaspanavas/TestGallagherCalculator/README.md

 # Probability Calculator

-A small probability calculator built with a .NET 10 Minimal API, a React/TypeScript frontend, and .NET Aspire for local orchestration and shared service defaults.
+A small probability calculator built with a .NET 10 Minimal API, a React/TypeScript frontend, and .NET Aspire for local orchestration.

 The calculator supports: